 The full-time equivalent converts the hours worked by part-time employees into hours worked by full-time employees.

-These indexes are of great importance for strategic HR management.
+Like revenue per employee, this indicator is of great importance for strategic HR management.
 As they indicate how much manpower a company has.
 In other words: they allow you to calculate the real performance of a work team, a specific department, or the entire organization.

 10 people are employed in a company.
 Five of them work full-time (40 hours per week), three occupy a part-time position each working 20 hours a week, and the other two each work 10 hours per week.
 The FTE or FTE value, in this case, is 7.0.